Generic Name: midazolam (nasal) (my DAZ oh lam)

-- Nayzilam is a prescription medicine used for the short-term treatment of seizure clusters (also known as “acute repetitive seizures") in patients 12 years of age and older.
+Nayzilam nasal spray is a prescription medicine used short term to treat seizure clusters (also called "acute repetitive seizures") in adults and children at least 12 years old.

-- Nayzilam is a federal controlled substance (C-IV) because it can be abused or lead to dependence.
-Keep this medicine in a safe place to prevent misuse and abuse.
-Selling or giving it away may harm others and is against the law.
+Nayzilam is a federal controlled substance (C-IV) because it can be abused or lead to dependence.
+Keep in a safe place to prevent misuse and abuse.
+Selling or giving away this medicine may harm others and is against the law.
 Tell your healthcare provider if you have abused or been dependent on alcohol, prescription drugs, or street drugs.

-- It is not known if this medicine is safe and effective in children under 12 years of age.
+It is not known if Nayzilam is safe and effective in children under 12 years of age.